Skip to content

 Top end73 · ≈98th pct

-Approximate scaled-score bands from recent sittings — goal-setting anchors, not official cut-offs.
+Approximate scaled-score bands (in-house estimates — ACER publishes no official percentile table) — goal-setting anchors, not official cut-offs.

 "What's a good GAMSAT score?" is the most common question — and the honest answer is it depends on where you're applying.
 But here are useful anchors.